ANCA's TX and MX machines offer skiving cutter sharpening

 In the ToolRoom software package, the new purchase option ‘Pinion type cutter sharpening’ contains operations for digitizing and sharpening of the two rake face styles: stepped rake face and conical rake face.

 A conical rake face is part of a conical surface, defined by a rake angle and intersection with the flank to form the tool’s cutting edge.
-Sharpening a conical rake face requires an operation to digitise the end of the tool position, then regrind the conical surface with a 1A1 wheel.
+Sharpening a conical rake face requires an operation to digitize the end of the tool position, then regrind the conical surface with a 1A1 wheel.
 There is a plunge grinding method for the initial heavy grinding and oscillating grinding styles for subsequential resharpenings.

 A stepped rake face is a planar surface defined by a rake angle and a lead angle.
 To resharpen stepped rake face, finding the tooth’s accurate index position and aligning with it is critical.
 ANCA software calculates the correct geometry to guide the ruby probe to find the right position.
 The process is automated, with no need for particular alignment and manual intervention.
 The sharpening of the rake face plane takes place on one tooth at a time, either with a 1A1 wheel for speed or a cup wheel for improved surface finish.